sechmo/qbert_visual/README.md

 ## How to run

-We have a local minified copy of p5.js, but due to the spritesheet you would need to run this in a server, we suggest running `python -m http.server 8888` in the code root folder.
+We use a local minified copy of p5.js, but due to the spritesheet and CORS you cannot just open the index.html file, it needs to be served through http, we suggest running `python -m http.server 8888` in the code root folder.
 Or you can visit the slightly adapted version we uploaded to the p5 web editor [here](https://editor.p5js.org/sesanchezmo/full/kyvxBr6Rc)

 ## Program Structure